Cabinetry Design

 Do you design for any material — solid wood, plywood, MDF, melamine?

 Yes.
-We design for all standard cabinetry materials: birch plywood carcasses, MDF and solid timber faces and doors, melamine-faced board for painted or foiled finishes, solid hardwood for traditional joinery, and sheet materials for commercial or modular applications.
+We design for all standard cabinetry materials: birch plywood carcasses, MDF and solid wood faces and doors, melamine-faced board for painted or foiled finishes, solid hardwood for traditional joinery, and sheet materials for commercial or modular applications.

 Can you produce drawings for a full kitchen including appliances and plumbing?